-The following areas are off limits during the school day, including before school, during the lunch hour, and during passing periods:
+The following areas are off limits during the school day, including before school, during the lunch hour, and during passing periods.

-- Crooks Drive (south of building) except to unload when coming to school. - The area west of the vocal room. - The area north of the school and behind the gyms. - The tennis court and greenhouse area. - The parking lot except to load and unload before and after school.
-NO LOITERING IN CARS. - The area between the Vo-Ag Building and the nearest sidewalk. - Outdoor classroom (area near the school pond) without teacher present (small or large group). - · The area east of the annex buildings.
+- Crooks Drive (south of the building). - The tennis courts and greenhouse area. - The parking lot except to load and unload before and after school.
+NO LOITERING IN CARS. - The area east of the annex (outback) buildings. - The area west of the vocal room including pond and outdoor classroom, unless under teacher supervision.